 Accepting mattresses today!!

 Spring Back Mattress Recycling NW is a division of the NW Furniture Bank.
-Hours of operation are Monday - Friday 8:00 - 4:30 and are located behind the Furniture Bank at 2301 Dock Street, Tacoma WA 98421.
+Hours of operation are Monday - Friday 9:00 - 4:00 and 9 to 2 on Saturdays.
+We are located behind the Furniture Bank at 2301 Dock Street, Tacoma WA 98421.

 Over 30 million mattresses are sent to landfills across the country each year!